greateden/comp161_lab_book_otago/README.md

 ```

 The key difference between these three types of comments is their purpose.
 Single-line and multi-line comments are used for code documentation and to make code more readable for developers.
 Javadoc comments, on the other hand, are used to generate API documentation that can be easily read by developers who are using your code.

+### EXERCISE 2

+**1 - c**

+The value 78.9 is a floating-point literal, but the variable x is of type int, which can only hold integer values.
+The (int) before 78.9 is a type cast operator, which forces the compiler to convert the floating-point value to an integer value before assigning it to x.
+After the cast, the fractional part of the value is truncated, and x will be assigned the integer value 78.

+**2 - e,f **

+**3 - a **

+Comparing a and b, a declared a variable with the 'int' but b didnt.

+**4 -g **

+The value 67 is cast to the char data type using the "(char)" syntax.
+The char data type in Java represents a single character, such as a letter, digit, or symbol, and can be initialized with either a Unicode value or a character literal enclosed in single quotes.
+In this case, the Unicode value 67 represents the character 'C', so the variable "c" will be assigned the value 'C'.

+**5 -d **

+**6 -b **

+no "string" before "name", so the variable "name" has already been declared

+**7 - h **